-528,850 SHARES OF COMMON STOCK OF THE NASDAQ STOCK MARKET, INC.
+200,676.28 SHARES OF COMMON STOCK OF THE NASDAQ STOCK MARKET, INC.

-The shares of common stock, \$0.01 par value per share (the "Shares"), of The Nasdaq Stock Market, Inc. ("Nasdaq" or the "Company") covered by this reoffer prospectus, may be offered and sold to the public by certain stockholders of the Company (collectively, the "Selling Securityholders").
-The Selling Securityholders have acquired the shares through grants of restricted stock or their exercise of options granted to them under The Nasdaq Stock Market, Inc. Equity Incentive Plan (the "Equity Incentive Plan").
+The shares of common stock, \$0.01 par value per share (the "Shares"), of The Nasdaq Stock Market, Inc. ("Nasdaq" or the "Company") covered by this Reoffer Prospectus, may be offered and sold to the public by certain stockholders of the Company (collectively, the "Selling Securityholders").
+The Selling Securityholders have acquired the shares through purchases under The Nasdaq Stock Market, Inc. 2000 Employee Stock Purchase Plan (the "ESPP").

-The Selling Securityholders may sell their shares directly or indirectly in one or more transactions on any stock exchange or stock market on which the shares may be listed at the time of sale, in privately negotiated transactions, or through a combination of such methods.
+The Selling Securityholders may sell their Shares directly or indirectly in one or more transactions on any stock exchange or stock market on which the Shares may be listed at the time of sale, in privately negotiated transactions, or through a combination of such methods.
 These sales may be at fixed prices (which may be changed), at market prices prevailing at the time of sale, at prices related to such prevailing market prices or at negotiated prices.

-The shares of Common Stock are "restricted securities" under the Securities Act of 1933, as amended (the "Securities Act") before their sale under the prospectus.
-This reoffer prospectus has been prepared for the purpose of registering the shares under the Securities Act to allow for future sales by the Selling Securityholders to the public.
-The Selling Securityholders may sell shares through one or more agents, brokers or dealers or directly to purchasers.
-Such brokers or dealers may receive compensation in the form of commissions, discounts or concessions from the Selling Securityholders and/or purchasers of the shares, or both (which compensation as to a particular broker or dealer may be in excess of customary commissions).
-In connection with such sales, the Selling Securityholders and any participating broker or dealer may be deemed to be "underwriters" within the meaning of the Securities Act, and any commissions they receive and the proceeds of any sale of shares may be deemed to be underwriting discounts and commissions under the Securities Act.
-The Company will not receive any proceeds from the sale of the shares by the Selling Securityholders.
+The Shares are "restricted securities" under the Securities Act of 1933, as amended (the "Securities Act") before their sale under the prospectus.
+This Reoffer Prospectus has been prepared for the purpose of registering the Shares under the Securities Act to allow for future sales by the Selling Securityholders to the public, subject to certain contractual restrictions on the ability of the Selling Securityholders to sell any or all of their Shares.
+The Selling Securityholders may sell Shares through one or more agents, brokers or dealers or directly to purchasers.
+Such brokers or dealers may receive compensation in the form of commissions, discounts or concessions from the Selling Securityholders and/or purchasers of the Shares, or both (which compensation as to a particular broker or dealer may be in excess of customary commissions).
+In connection with such sales, the Selling Securityholders and any participating broker or dealer may be deemed to be "underwriters" within the meaning of the Securities Act, and any commissions they receive and the proceeds of any sale of Shares may be deemed to be underwriting discounts and commissions under the Securities Act.
+The Company will not receive any proceeds from the sale of the Shares by the Selling Securityholders.